What Is Lenvatinib?

 Nausea and Vomiting

-You may feel acute or delayed nausea and vomiting once you start chemotherapy.
+You may exhibit acute or delayed nausea and vomiting once you start treatment.
 These symptoms usually disappear after a few hours or days after starting therapy.
 If nausea or vomiting is severe, contact your physician to see if they can add an antiemetic medication to the regimen.

 Eating habits should consist of small amounts of food four to six times a day.
 Try to avoid eating too much at once.
 Maintain proper body hydration by drinking fluids throughout the day.
 Nausea and vomiting may result in abdominal pain and can also cause a decrease in appetite, leading to weight loss.
 This may help reduce nausea or vomiting frequency and severity.
 Patients 60 years and older may experience a greater incidence of these side effects.